Interview on NJ ODP’s Road To Becoming A Great Player

 James Galanis: A player who wants to learn, who is enthusiastic and coachable, that is the biggest thing.

-Diane Scavuzzo: What advice would you share with a player who felt they had a bad day or session at the ODP tryout?
+Diane Scavuzzo: What advice would you share with players who felt they had a bad day or session at the ODP tryout?

 James Galanis:

-There are no bad days — a bad day is just an opportunity to make it a good day by dissecting what you need to do better.
+There are no bad days—a bad day is just an opportunity to make it a good day by focusing on what you need to do better.
 It is about processing a bad day and turning a negative day into a great day.

 Our coaching staff is there to encourage players to be their best.